syntest-framework/syntest-www/README.md

 # Website for the SynTest Framework

 This repo contains the sources for the SynTest Framework website.
-The website is built on top of the popular open-source static site generators [Hugo](https://gohugo.io/) and makes use of the [Wowchemy](https://wowchemy.com/) theme.
+The website is built on top of the popular open-source static site generator [Hugo](https://gohugo.io/) and makes use of the [Wowchemy](https://wowchemy.com/) theme.
 The [Netlify](https://gohugo.io/) service is used to host the website.

 ## Adding material